Table Of Contents

-If youโve been injured at work in Missouri or Illinois and are pursuing a workersโ compensation claim, your first meeting with Cantor Injury Law is an important step toward securing the benefits you deserve.
+If you’ve been injured at work in Missouri or Illinois and you’ve been injured at work, your initial workers’ comp meeting with Cantor Injury Law is an important step toward securing the benefits you deserve.
 Many injured workers feel overwhelmed by the process, unsure of what comes next, or even intimidated by their employer and the insurance company.
-Our team is here to guide you every step of the way and ensure that you receive the compensation youโre entitled to.
+Our team is here to guide you every step of the way and ensure that you receive the compensation you’re entitled to.
+Let’s talk about what to expect at our first meeting.

 Step 1: A Personal Meeting to Review Your Case